Please also see the Best10 weekly update on the [Systems][Best10 Portfolio Management Systems] page.

 Market Signals Summary:

 The IBH stock market model is out of the market.
 The MAC stock market model is invested, the bond market model avoids high beta (long) bonds, the yield curve is steepening, the gold model is not invested, but the silver model is invested.
-The recession indicators COMP is and iM-BCIg are lower from last week’s levels.
-MAC-AU is also invested
+The recession indicators COMP and iM-BCIg are near last week’s levels.
+MAC-AU is also invested.

 The IBH-model is out of the market as shown in Fig. 1.
-A sell signal was generated 23 weeks ago when the WLIg_shortEMA moved below the WLIg_longEMA.
+A sell signal was generated 18 weeks ago when the WLIg_shortEMA moved below the WLIg_longEMA.
 Currently the WLIg_shortEMA indicator is just below WLIg_longEMA.
-If the sell signal was correct then WLIg_shortEMA should move decisively below WLIg_longEMA, which is currently not the case.
+If the sell signal was correct then WLIg_shortEMA should move decisively below WLIg_longEMA, which appears to be happening now.

 The MAC-US model stays invested.
 MAC-US Fig 2 shows the spreads of the moving averages.
-The sell-spread is slightly up from last week’s level, but the buy-spread is a bit lower.
+The sell-spread is lower from last week’s level, but the buy-spread is higher.
 A sell signals is not imminent.
 The sell spread (red graph) has to move below the zero line for a sell signal.

 This model and its application is described in MAC-Australia: A Moving Average Crossover System for Superannuation Asset Allocations